1 9 8 3 – 1 9 8 5 (USA)

 The series might not have been sophisticated, but it was fast-moving, resplendent with glossy special effects and had, on stages 25 and 26 of the Burbank Studios in California, one of the most elaborate sets ever constructed for TV.

 A “re-imagining” of the original series was aired in 2009 by ABC.
-The confusing new series was cancelled in May 2011.
+The confusing new series lasted for 22 episodes before being cancelled in May 2011.